Space CLI: Manage Flashcards with AI in Your Terminal

 }

-Find confusion pairs
+Find confusion pairs in an existing deck

 Export a deck and let the AI surface semantic overlap: